galacticcouncil/hydration-node/pallets/dynamic-evm-fee/README.md

 - When HDX decreases in value against ETH, the fee is increased accordingly.

 This dual-criteria approach ensures that transaction fees remain fair and reflective of both market conditions and network demand.

+### FeeCalculator
+The pallet implements `FeeCalculator` trait of pallet_evm to be used for EVM transactions